jesspencer/aliens/readme.md

 * pip

 ## Issues
 If you see issues in the code.
-Or want to contribute in open an issue,""
+Or want to contribute in open an [issue](https://github.com/jesspencer/aliens/issues)